osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ﻿# Installing a perfSONAR Testpoint for WLCG/OSG

-This quick-deploy playbook walks WLCG/OSG site administrators through the end-to-end installation, configuration, and validation of a perfSONAR testpoint on Enterprise Linux 9 (EL9).
-Each phase references tooling that already lives in this repository so you can automate as much as possible while still capturing the site-specific information required by OSG/WLCG operations.
+This guide walks WLCG/OSG site administrators through end-to-end installation, configuration, and validation of a perfSONAR testpoint on Enterprise Linux 9 (EL9).
+It uses automated tooling from this repository to streamline the process while accommodating site-specific requirements.

 ---